saurabhpatel7/markdown-portfolio/_includes/05-emphasis.md

-Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
+Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or<i> skills.</i>
-<i> Python java sql </i>